 After you pass a large hill on your left, just before Hidden Hollow

 Elementary, take the next left.
-There's primitive parking along the east
+The paved parking lot is around 1/4 mile

-heading west.
-In 0.25 miles, spot the trail on the hillside to your left
+Creed: At 0.25 miles past the elementary school, spot the trail on the hillside to your left

 |Race Loop (rockpile) Parking:

 Note 2019!
-May not be possible to drive through
+It is occasionally not possible to drive through

 Hollow Elementary, continue past the parking area and drive a mile up the

 dirt road, keeping straight at road forks to continue generally